 1. PLAN YOUR MEALS IN ADVANCE

 This is the most important part of being successful with your diet and staying on track for the long haul.
 Take a few minutes to look up recipes and make a list of ingredients you’ll need before you head to the grocery store.
 By doing this, it will make your shopping trip easier and you’ll know exactly what you need without wandering or trying to think of things you can use on the fly.
-This also helps you to spend less money or throw less things away at the end of the week because they never got used as planned.
+This also helps you to spend less money or throw fewer things away at the end of the week because they never got used as planned.
 Make it easy on yourself by selecting recipes that you can eat more than once, or ingredients that you know you can use for multiple meals.
-If you get tired of eating the same meal every day or need a little diversity in your diet, prep individual ingredients and not a single “full meal”.
+If you get tired of eating the same meal every day or need a little diversity in your diet, prep individual ingredients, and not a single “full meal”.
 This way you don’t have to eat the exact same thing 4-5 days in a row but can create several different food combinations using the same ingredients.
 You can also cook larger quantities in advance and then portion and freeze to create a stockpile of frozen meals.

 2. DON’T BE AFRAID TO BUY IN BULK